(Company name) Blue Imp

 - is ease of installation a concern?

-When setting your budget, be sure to take into account the following:
+As with any large project, setting a budget is essential step.
+Be sure to take into account the following:

 - play equipment including additional items such as park furniture

 - borders and safety surfacing

 - shipping of equipment and surfacing; temporary storage